PlumbMonkey/taskflow/README.md

 ---

-**Built with ❤️ by PlumbMonkey**
+**Built with ❤️ and a focus on clean code & best practices**

-*This project demonstrates production-ready full-stack development skills including real-time features, security best practices, testing, CI/CD, and professional documentation.*
+*TaskFlow demonstrates production-ready full-stack development skills including real-time features, security best practices, testing, CI/CD, and professional documentation.
+If you're looking for a developer who takes pride in their work, let's connect!*

----

-## ⭐ If you found this helpful, please consider:
-- Starring the repo
-- Sharing feedback
-- Using it as inspiration for your own projects
-- Connecting on LinkedIn

-Thank you! 🙏